 However, considering the speed aspect of the two machines, a Serger is a more preferred choice for mass-produced items.
 It helps in getting a desirable speed to perform extremely well for stitching in bulk in a shorter duration.
 As a result, the process becomes much more efficient.

-In the case of a sewing machine, the stitches obtained might have more of a personal touch to it.
+In the case of a sewing machine, the stitches obtained might have more of a personal touch to them.
 But reaching a certain goal with a sewing machine might require a lot of machines and a lot of manpower put to work.

-Efficiency of a serger vs a sewing machine
+The efficiency of a serger vs a sewing machine

 Every industry thrives to become more efficient by every day.
 Efficiency not just helps in reaching bigger goals in shorter periods, it also reduces the entire production cost significantly.

 For a more efficient approach, you definitely would want to choose a Serger over a sewing machine.
 As mentioned earlier, a Serger is able to give around 1700 stitches in a minute.
 Having that kind of speed in hand can help you finalize a lot of products within an hour.

 In the case of a sewing machine, you are pretty restricted in terms of speed.
 You can amp up your game by using multiple sewing machines, but that will result in an increase in production cost.
 With a Serger, you can get to your desired goal in no time and aim at a better and more efficient approach.

 By this time, one thing that might have become clear is that a sewing machine has a more manual approach than a Serger.
 When working on a sewing machine, you can bend and twist your fabric as much as you want.
 As a result, you are the master of what type of stitch you desire, and you can make it happen.